carrierlxk/COSNet/README.md

 #### Training

-1. Download all the training datasets, including MARA10K and DUT saliency dataset.
+1. Download all the training datasets, including MARA10K and DUT saliency datasets.
+Create a folder called images and put these two datasets into the folder.

-2. Download the deeplabv3 model which has been finetuned.
+2. Download the deeplabv3 model from [GoogleDrive](https://drive.google.com/open?id=1hy0-BAEestT9H4a3Sv78xrHrzmZga9mj).
+Put it into the folder pretrained/deep_labv3.

-3. Change the path in
+3. Change the video path and image path in train_iteration_conf.py.

 ### Citation
 If you find the code and dataset useful in your research, please consider citing: